 There's two major questions to consider when you're figuring out whether you can afford a property:

 - Can I save a deposit for the home I want?

 - Can I make the regular mortgage repayments?

 Saving for a deposit isn't something that you can do overnight, unless you come into some surprise money by winning the lottery or discovering a long-lost Picasso in your grandparents' attic (hey, it could happen).
 It's usually a gradual process, involving sacrifice and careful budgeting over a long period of time.
 It also helps to figure out exactly how much you'll need for a deposit.

 What can I do without while I save?

 There's no magic formula for calculating this.
 Everyone will have a different threshold for which expenses they can live without.

 For example, say you travel to Tassie for a winery tour every year.
 It'd be easy to say that you should cut that spending and put that money towards your house, but is it worth it?
 If you enjoy the holiday, if it contributes to your mental and emotional wellbeing, is that more or less valuable than getting to your mortgage deposit goal faster?
 Nobody can answer that except you.

 Many people find it helpful to set up different accounts, each allocated to different expenses.
-This greater visibility this offers helps to maintain discipline and stick to your savings goals.
-Our Suncorp Bank Everyday Options Account lets you add up to 9 savings sub-accounts with high interest rates, meaning that you can have – for example – a holiday fund separate from your deposit savings, along with other sub-accounts dedicated to things like car registration or Christmas gifts spending.
+The greater visibility this offers can help you maintain discipline and stick to your savings goals.
+Our Suncorp Bank Everyday Options Account lets you add up to 9 higher-interest savings sub-accounts.
+For example, you could set up sub-accounts to save for an overseas holiday or annual expenses like car registration or Christmas gifts.